cmstead/jsLearnerForms/docs-source/forms-source/form4-doc/pointOfSaleDataUtils/getProductCountBySale.md

 #### It returns counts only for sales, ignoring returns ####

-The last test of the `getProductCountBySale` function is to ensure that it does not count returns.
+The last test of the `getProductCountBySale` method is to ensure that it does not count returns.

 The process you will follow is: